 Ripping HLS videos from Yuja*

-Of course, the video isn't just a file.
-Of course, the JavaScript carpet-bombs your browser into crashing within seconds.
-Of course, the proprietary video player is significantly worse than the one that ships with your browser.
+Of horse, the video isn’t just a file.
+Of horse, the JavaScript is enough to down the mightiest of PCs.
+Of horse, the proprietary video player is so much worse than the one that ships with your browser.

 How could you expect any less?

-It's simply too much effort to upload a plain MP4 file and say, "Hey, watch this!"
-No, that'd too frictionless, too easy.
-After all, if you don't suffer in the attainment of something, it wouldn't be worth anything.
+It’s simply too much effort to upload a plain MP4 file and say, “Hey, watch this!”
+No, that’d too frictionless, too easy.
+After all, suffering builds character!
+If something’s easy or reasonable, it’s worthless.
+Right?

 Well, this time I had to download a video with subtitles from Yuja, and I learned about HLS.
-Maybe you'll find it useful, or learn a bit yourself.
-If you need to download from Yuja, skip to the end.
+Maybe you’ll find it useful, or learn a bit yourself.
+If you don’t wanna read my devlog and just want to download from Yuja quick, skip to the end.

 At first, I did something like this: